biosustain/benchling-resources/guides/eln.md

 ```

 ## ✅ Link the experimental entities in your ELN
+Use Benchling internal links within the ELN to directly **connect important components of your experiment** - strains, plasmids, primers, protocols, etc. - with the corresponding experiment documentation.

-You can create internal links to Benchling entities, entries or users: By typing "@", a prompt allows you to search and select the object within Benchling that you want to link, and you can do so within your text or tables.
+**Type @** to search for and select the Benchling item you want to link (entity, entry, or user), either within text or tables.
+This shortcut enables you to create a more systematic and precise report with ease.

-With internal links you can connect the entities in an experiment (strains, plasmids, primers, etc.) and the documentation of that experiment, enabling a more precise and systematical report.
-The relationships established between items across your project is shown in their Metadata section under "Relevant Items".
+Additionally, these internal links establish clear relationships between project items, which are conveniently displayed in the **"Relevant Items" section of each entity’s metadata**.
+This section is useful, for example, to find out exactly in what experiments a certain entity was involved in.
 ```{figure} ../_static/images/eln-guide-22.png
 :alt:
 :width: 40%